Packing tips & all the essentials you have to pack for Scotland to enjoy the Highlands, Isle of Skye, Edinburgh & beyond.

 You will get wet during your trip to Scotland, so no matter what you take along, you should have at least one set of clothes made for the colder & wetter side of the beautiful country.
 If you don’t need them, thank the Lord, if you need them, you will thank the Lord for bringing them.
 So, for Scotland you should pack:

-- A waterproof rain jacket (not water resistant, but truly waterproof!
+- A waterproof rain jacket (not water-resistant, but truly waterproof!
 I am using one from the brand Columbia.
 It’s fairly cheap, light-weighted and truly waterproof)

-- A fleece jacket or something similar (to wear under your rain jacket or on a warm day)
+- A fleece jacket or something similar (to wear under your rain jacket or on a warm day) I personally use one by Patagonia’s

 - Jeans (or something you are comfortable with sitting in the car and walking around towns)